 - 1 The annualised ratio is computed in accordance with guidelines of Investment Management Association of Singapore dated 25 May 2005.
-The expenses used in the computation relate to expenses of the Group, excluding property expenses and finance expense. - 2 The ratio is computed based on the total property expenses, including all fees and charges paid to the Trustee, the Manager and related parties for the financial year and as a percentage of net asset value as at the end of the financial year. - 3 The ratio is calculated by dividing the trailing 12 months EBITDA by the trailing 12 months interest expense (excluding FRS 116 finance expense) in accordance with MAS guidelines. - 4 The annualised ratio is computed based on the lesser of purchases or sales of underlying investment properties of the Group expressed as a percentage of weighted average net asset value.
-The portfolio turnover rate was nil for the year ended 31 December 2023 and 31 December 2022, as there were no sales of investment properties.
+The expenses used in the computation relate to expenses of the Group, excluding property expenses and finance expense. - 2 The ratio is computed based on the total property expenses, including all fees and charges paid to the Trustee, the Manager and related parties for the financial year and as a percentage of net asset value as at the end of the financial year. - The ratio is calculated by dividing the trailing 12 months (2023: 12 months) EBITDA by the trailing 12 months (2023: 12 months) interest expense (excluding FRS 116 finance expense) in accordance with MAS guidelines. - 4 The annualised ratio is computed based on the lesser of purchases or sales of underlying investment properties of the Group expressed as a percentage of weighted average net asset value.
+The portfolio turnover rate was nil for the year ended 31 December 2024 and 31 December 2023, as there were no purchases of investment properties.